President And Trustees Of Bates College

 Success Rates

 Success rates are not publicly disclosed.
-However, in the 2024-25 cycle, the fund received 15 applications and awarded grants to 5 organizations (approximately 33% success rate for that year).
-Note that in other years, as many as 7 organizations have received funding from a similar applicant pool.
+However, in recent cycles, the fund has received approximately 15 applications and awarded grants to approximately 5 organisations (approximately 33% success rate).
+Note that in some years, as many as 7 organisations have received funding from a similar applicant pool.

 Reapplication Policy

 There is no publicly stated restriction on reapplication.
-Organizations may apply in subsequent years regardless of previous outcomes.
+Organisations may apply in subsequent years regardless of previous outcomes.
 The annual cycle allows for regular opportunities to seek funding.

 Application Success Factors